Ethnic Rhinoplasty and Nasal Surgery

 Ethnic Rhinoplasty Before and After Pictures

-To get the best possible rhinoplasty results, it is important that you choose a surgeon like Beverly Hills plastic surgeon Dr. Azizzadeh, who has the experience and the skills necessary to evaluate all of these and other factors in planning and completing your cosmetic work.
+To get the best possible rhinoplasty results, it is important that you choose a surgeon like Beverly Hills plastic surgeons Dr. Babak Azizzadeh and Dr. Jonathan Cabin who have the experience and the skills necessary to evaluate all of these and other factors in planning and completing your cosmetic work.

-In our unique Comprehensive Ethnic Rhinoplasty Consultation, Dr. Azizzadeh will spend a significant amount of time discussing your aesthetics and functional concerns.
+In our unique Comprehensive Ethnic Rhinoplasty Consultation, our rhinoplasty experts will spend a significant amount of time discussing your aesthetics and functional concerns.
 Your history will be reviewed in detail.
 A careful nasal and facial exam will be conducted in conjunction with state of the art 3D digital imaging.
 Special attention will be made to the lips and chin, as these features can have a significant impact on the perception of the nose.
-Three dimensional Vectra photographic system is used to devise a plan that is most appropriate and to ensure you and Dr. Azizzadeh agree on the desired results.
+Three dimensional Vectra photographic system is used to devise a plan that is most appropriate and to ensure you and our expert physicians agree on the desired results.

 - Skin thickness